Xila-Project/Old_core/Documentation/source/Getting Started/Use/Hardware.rst

 PCB Assembly
 ------------

-* Solder all According to this schematic, follow this order to solder the components to the PCB :
+* Solder all According to this schematic.
+In order to help the soldering process along, follow this order while soldering :

   * SD card slot
   * Resistors